 Large Molecule – Identity and Purity Testing

-When manufacturing biological products (large molecules) it is imperative that each lot produced conforms to predetermined specifications.
-Pacific BioLabs provides manufacturing support and lot release testing for biologics and identity and purity/impurity tests are important aspects of all large molecule lot release testing programs.
+When manufacturing biological products (large molecules), it is imperative that each lot produced conforms to predetermined specifications.
+Pacific BioLabs provides manufacturing support and lot release testing for biologics.

 Testing Services for Identity and Purity